TimPigden/TimPigden.github.io/_pages/zio-streams/GeneratingChillEvents.md

 ---
 layout: default
-title: Generating Chill Events - with Zio Streams
+title: Simulating IoT Events - with Zio Streams
-description: Illustrates use of unfoldM to generate related events
+description: Illustrates use of zio streams to generate simulated events
 ---

-# Generating Chill Events
+# Simulating IoT Events - with Zio Streams

+This is the second part of a [series](intro.md) about simulating and analysing IoT events using Zio Streams.

 In the previous blog [Speeding up Time with Zio Test](./SpeedingUpTime.md) I looked at generating timed events using the Zio Test Clock.